 (10) On-Balance Volume (OBV)

-On Balance Volume accumulates buying and selling pressure by adding volume on up days and subtracting volume on down days.
-If the price of an asset closes higher than the previous day, this day's volume is considered up-volume.
+On-Balance Volume accumulates buying and selling pressure by adding volume on up days and subtracting volume on down days.
+If an asset closes higher than the previous day, that day's volume is counted as up-volume.

-• OBV provides traders with a quick picture of the longer-term trend
+• Provides a quick overview of the longer-term trend

-• OBV determines whether an asset is under accumulation or distribution
+• Indicates whether an asset is under accumulation or distribution

-• 0BV also confirms price trends and can show trend divergences
+• Confirms price trends and highlights trend divergences

 (11) Accumulation/Distribution (A/D)

-The indicator uses volume and price to show whether an asset is being accumulated or distributed.
+This indicator uses volume and price to show if an asset is being accumulated or distributed.

-• A/D calculates the cumulative money flow into and out of a financial-traded asset
+• Calculates cumulative money flow into and out of an asset

-• A/D confirms price trends and identifies divergences between the asset price and the volume flow
+• Confirms price trends and identifies divergences between price and volume flow

 (12) Intraday Intensity

-The Intraday Intensity combines the asset’s volume with its price to show how intraday highs/lows are following volume compared to the previous day’s closing price.
+Intraday Intensity combines an asset’s volume with its price to show how intraday highs and lows align with volume relative to the previous day’s close.

-• Confirms price trends and recognizes trend divergences
+• Confirms price trends and detects trend divergences

 (13) Negative Volume Index (NVI)

-The Negative Volume Index is a cumulative indicator that tracks volume changes to highlight the capital movements of smart money.
-The indicator assumes that the movements of smart money need less volume than the movements of retail market participants.
+NVI is a cumulative indicator that tracks volume changes to highlight the capital movements of smart money, based on the idea that smart money trades with less volume than retail investors.

-• Measuring market activity on days when volume decreases compared to the prior day
+• Measures activity on days when volume decreases compared to the prior day

 (14) Positive Volume Index (PVI)

-Contrary to the NVI presented above, the PVI is an indicator based on the positive changes in trading volume highlighting the capital movements of the so-called “dumb money.”
+In contrast to NVI, PVI focuses on positive volume changes, highlighting capital movements of the so-called “dumb money.”

-• Measuring market activity on days when volume increases compared to the prior day
+• Measures activity on days when volume increases compared to the prior day

 • Volume Accumulation Oscillator